daniel1820815/daniel1820815.github.io/_posts/2022-12-09-docker-part1.md

 developer@devbox:~$
 ```

 The container was created but stopped after it streamed the output to my terminal as you can see from the status.
 The *hello-world* image is now available locally.
 If you run it again there is no need to download it.
-Now I will show you how we create your own images from a Dockerfile and create containers running for the scenario described before.
+Now I will show you how we create our own images from a Dockerfile and create containers running for the scenario described before.

 #### Create the APP image